zhuoming34/CAD-Model-PointCloud/README.md

 .mat files of Point cloud of CAD models

 ## Conversion to PointCloud
-To convert CAD models into PointCloud, we use [FreeCAD](https://www.freecadweb.org/) For files in ".step" format whose objects are solid shape, skip step #1.
+To convert CAD models into PointCloud, we use [FreeCAD](https://www.freecadweb.org/).
-For files in ".off", ".stl" formats whose objects are meshes, first convert to solid objects.
++ For files in ".off", ".stl" formats whose objects are meshes, first convert to solid objects.
++ For files in ".step" format whose objects are solid shape, skip step #1.

 1. Create Shape from Mesh
     - Go to tab "View", select "Part" under "Workbench", a new tab called "Part" will show up